 The most common problem faced by many homeowners is mould infestation.
 This fungus occurs and grows quickly on anything and thrives anywhere it can find moisture, especially in areas that are usually warm, poorly lit, poorly ventilated and warm.
-Not only does it produce unpleasant and musty odor, but when ignored and left unchecked, mould can also cause serious health problems and damage inside the home.
+Not only does it produce unpleasant and musty odour, but when ignored and left unchecked, mould can also cause serious health problems and damage inside the home.
 Mould can even provoke asthma or allergy attacks for those individuals who are susceptible to them.

 This article will help you to know about the best preventative measures you can take to prevent mould in your homes.

 Mould is a substance that you usually find growing in grout inside the bathroom.
 It flourishes in humid or warm areas.
 One of the most important things that every homeowner should do to avoid the occurrence of mould in their home is to eliminate moisture.
 It is very important to maintain the cleanliness of those areas in your homes where it is most likely showing up.
-Make sure that you regularly clean the specific places like kitchen, bathroom.
+Make sure that you regularly clean the specific places like the kitchen, bathroom.
 Also, stretch out your wet shower curtain and dry damp clothing as soon as possible.
 If you have a basement and it is always damp, make sure that you start cleaning that area as well.
 A de-humidifier is also great for removing excess moisture in a room and can help to get rid of mould.

-Use cleaning solution
+Use a cleaning solution

 Another way you can prevent and control the presence of mould in your home is by using cleaning solutions.
 Now, there are so many cleaning solutions that you can make use of, most of them are inexpensive.
-Some of the most typical cleaning solutions use by homeowners are bleach, vinegar, borax, ammonia or baking soda.
+Some of the most typical cleaning solutions used by homeowners are bleach, vinegar, borax, ammonia or baking soda.